Eetu Mömmö

-Eetu Mömmö (born 4 May 2002) is a Finnish professional footballer who plays as a forward or left winger for Veikkausliiga club Haka, on loan from Serie A club Lecce.
+Eetu Mömmö (born 4 May 2002) is a Finnish professional footballer who plays as a forward or left winger for Veikkausliiga club SJK.

 Club career

 On 19 August 2021, Mömmö signed with Italian club Lecce and was assigned to their Under-19 squad.

-On 9 February 2024, after a loan stint in Iceland with FH, Mömmö returned to Finland and joined Seinäjoen Jalkapallokerho (SJK) on loan for the 2024 season, with an option to buy.
+On 9 February 2024, after a loan stint in Iceland with FH, Mömmö returned to Finland and joined SJK on loan for the 2024 season, with an option to buy.

+On 20 January 2026, Mömmö returned to SJK on a two-year contract.